Last Updated: August 1, 2024

 Amanda Edwards/Getty Images

-In 2000, he appeared in the television film "American Tragedy."
-The next year, he narrated an episode of "Biography" and also was cast as Mickey in the film "One Eyed King."
+In 2000, Bruno appeared in the television film "American Tragedy."
+The next year, he narrated an episode of "Biography" and also was cast as Mickey in the film "One-Eyed King."
 In 2004, he appeared in the television movie "Helter Skelter."
-The same year, he was cast in an episode of "The Jury."
+The same year, he guest-starred in an episode of "The Jury."
 His final film appearance was in the 2006 film "Played."
 The same year, he also made his final television appearance in an episode of the popular HBO series "Entourage."

 Personal Life and Death